PostHog/posthog.com/contents/apps/bitbucket-release-tracker/docs.md

 ---
-title: How the BitBucket Release Tracker PostHog app works
+title: How the BitBucket Release Tracker app works
 showTitle: true
 topics:
-    - bitbucket release tracker
+    - bitbucket-release-tracker
 ---

 ## How do I install the BitBucket Release Tracker PostHog app?